MPL-Ecusson/Peanut-Aflatoxin-Agent-Based-Model/README.md

 # Peanut-Aflatoxin-Agent-Based-Model
 Project from DSTI Agent Based Modeling Class

+This model can also be accessed at Modeling Commons (http://modelingcommons.org/browse/one_model/7169#model_tabs_browse_info)

 Aspergillus flavus is a toxigenic fungus that can infect grains before and after harvest in hot and humid areas, producing a potent carcinogen know as aflatoxin.
 Using the ABM software NetLogo, we model the infection and growth of A. flavus in a peanut field over a growing season and the contamination of peanut kernels due to aflatoxins.